Directors Notes

 Summer will be a little quieter here.
 Faculty scatter to focus on their research, the Jacob Lawrence Gallery will not host a summer exhibition, and the student presence on campus is reduced in the summer quarter.
 It is still lovely here, so if you’re in the area, do stop by to wander the halls!
 A few of us will be in the building planning for the autumn quarter.

 In the meantime, we hope to see you at the Jacob Lawrence Gallery for the BA in Art Exhibitions or the Design Show.
-If not there, let's find each other at the MFA + MDes Thesis Exhibition, which opens next week in the Henry Art Gallery.
+If not there, let's find each other at the MFA + MDes Thesis Exhibition public opening on May 30 in the Henry Art Gallery.

 2025 Husky 100